HUMSI — Human Security Initiative

 Loading map...

-ICE Resumes Arrests at Immigration Check-ins in San Francisco
+ICE Resumes Arrests at San Francisco Immigration Check-ins After Brief Pause

 May 26, 2025San Francisco, CA

 Immigration attorneys report that ICE arrests at required check-in appointments for immigrants seeking legal status have resumed in San Francisco after being paused for approximately six weeks.
-Since President Trump took office in January, the frequency of check-in appointments has increased to sometimes every three months, and arrests at these appointments ramped up in June 2025, slowed in December following lawsuits, and have now resumed again.
+Since January 2025, check-in frequencies have increased to sometimes every three months.
+Hundreds of immigrants were arrested at check-ins between January and October 2025 before arrests slowed in December following lawsuits challenging detention conditions, though a federal judge's preliminary injunction in November 2025 did not prevent arrests at check-ins themselves.

 ICE agents conduct arrests at immigration courts nationwide